upbound/docs/content/xp-arch-framework/interface-integrations/platform-continuity.md

 It's important to remember:

 1. Crossplane is concerned with ensuring the configuration of your resource.
-2. Crossplane is **not concerned** with the _internal_ state of your resources.
+2. Crossplane **isn't concerned** with the _internal_ state of your resources.

 Crossplane is concerned with enforcing two things:

 1. the resources you declared exist.
 2. the configuration of those resources matches what you declared.
 If it doesn't, it will attempt to reconcile to the desired state.

-Crossplane is **not** concerned with the state of what's happening _within_ the resource.
+Crossplane **isn't** concerned with the state of what's happening _within_ the resource.
 For example, consider a CloudSQL instance created with Crossplane using the following manifest:

 ```yaml
 apiVersion: sql.gcp.upbound.io/v1beta1